Posts Tagged ‘Lungworm’

 - Faecal test

-What’s the treatment?Treatment is available for Lungworm cases in the form of a monthly prescription spot on treatment, which kills the L4 Lungworm larvae as well as other intestinal worms and fleas.
+WHAT IS THE TREATMENT FOR LUNGWORM?Treatment is available for Lungworm cases in the form of a monthly prescription only treatment, which kills the L4 Lungworm larvae as well as other intestinal worms and fleas.
 However, in severe cases, this condition may be hard to treat.

 - Pick up the poop – Lungworm larvae is passed out in your pets faeces and therefore picking up after our pets prevents spread of the parasites

-- Monthly prescription spot on worming treatment will protect your pet against Lungworm and reduce its spread.
+- Monthly prescription only worming treatment will protect your pet against Lungworm and reduce its spread.
 Not all spot on treatments treat against Lungworm, so please contact us for advice.
-This treatment is included in our Dog Pet Health Care plans.
+Unfortunately at present, there is no licensed preventive treatment for cat lungworm.
+Lungworm prevention for dog is included in our Pet Health Care plans.